Rebilly/rebilly-js-sdk/docs/reference/resources/bank-accounts.md

 // all parameters are optional const firstCollection = await api.bankAccounts.getAll();

-// alternatively you can speciy one or more of them const params = {limit: 20, offset: 100, sort: '-createdTime'}; const secondCollection = await api.bankAccounts.getAll(params);
+// alternatively you can specify one or more of them const params = {limit: 20, offset: 100, sort: '-createdTime'}; const secondCollection = await api.bankAccounts.getAll(params);